Xinyu-Li-123/Xinyu-Li-123/README.md

 - My name is Xinyu Li, or Eiger.
 - Honors Math Undergrad @ NYU Shanghai w/ a minor degree and major interest in CS (System & Arch)
-- Transitioning from DL to System (not a fan of DL anymore, at least not until either one appear: AGI or rigorous math theory of DL)
+- Transitioning from DL to System (not a fan of DL anymore, at least not until either one comes true: AGI or rigorous math theory of DL)
 - ACG lover, half an Otaku I guess
 - Python, C, C++